Jean Lambert-Rucki: After World War I

 With the support given by Léonce Rosenberg from 1918, Cubism returned as a central issue for artists.
 With the Parisian Salons dominated by a Return to order, the artist, theorist Albert Gleizes attempted to resuscitate the spirit of the Section d'Or in 1920, with the aim of introducing innovative artists of different nationalities to the general public, and organizing exhibitions with literary and musical auditions in many countries.
 Further support for the endeavor came from Fernand Léger, Alexander Archipenko, Georges Braque, Constantin Brâncuși, Henri Laurens, Jacques Villon, Raymond Duchamp-Villon, Louis Marcoussis, Joseph Csaky, Léopold Survage and Jean Lambert-Rucki.

 In 1920 Lambert-Rucki married Monique Bickel (born 1892), who was a pupil of the sculptor Auguste Rodin.
 Their daughter Mara Rucki was born 7 April 1920.

 In 1923 he became friends with the Coppersmith Jean Dunand, with whom he worked with for twenty years.
 He refused the proposal of Jean Dunand to co-sign their works (except at the very beginning of their cooperation).

 From 1925 to the end of his life, Lambert-Rucki exhibited his works, many of which were commissioned, throughout Europe, Canada and the United States, and churches (large renovations after the Great War).
 The same year, he collaborated with Émile-Jacques Ruhlmann and Jean Dunand for the International Exposition of Modern Industrial and Decorative Arts of 1925, the exhibition that epitomized what came to be called decades later Art Deco, a "modern" style characterized by a streamlined geometric and symmetric compositions, and a sleek machine-age look.

 In 1930 Lambert-Rucki became one of the pioneers of Modern Religious Art.
 In 1931, he became an active member of the Union des Artistes Modernes (UAM), where he exhibited alongside René Herbst, Charles-Edouard Jeanneret (Le Corbusier), Robert Mallet-Stevens, the architect Georges-Henri Pingusson, Jean Fouquet (for whom he made jewelry), in exhibits that emphasized design over decoration.

 Jean Lambert-Rucki became a naturalized French citizen in 1932.

 In 1933, he left his Montparnasse studio for one at 26 Rue des Plantes, Paris.
 In May 1943, he participated in a group exhibition of artists in the "2ème groupe" at Galerie Drouant-David in Paris.

 He remained solitary throughout his life, fleeing the world with its demands and its vanities.
 His raison d'être was the incessant need to create something "new".

 Death

-In 1967 at the of 80, he died at his home at Rue des Plantes, Paris, France from a vascular disease.
+In 1967 at the age of 80, he died at his home at Rue des Plantes, Paris, France from a vascular disease.